February 10, 2026

 The European VC Landscape: What's Changed

-- The Return of Fundamentals - Growth-at-all-costs is out.
-Investors are prioritizing unit economics and sustainable CAC payback periods.
+1. The Return of Fundamentals - Growth-at-all-costs is out.
+Investors are prioritising unit economics and sustainable CAC payback periods.
 If you're burning $500K/month with no clear path to profitability, you'll struggle.

-- Geographic Specialization - Germany dominates B2B SaaS and industrial tech.
+2. Geographic Specialisation – - Germany dominates B2B SaaS and industrial tech.
 The Nordics lead in climate and sustainability.
 France is becoming the AI/deep tech hub.
 Spain punches above its weight in marketplaces.
 Location matters more than ever.

-- Stage Concentration - The Series A crunch is real.
-Pre-seed and seed rounds are still getting done, but Series A bar has risen dramatically.
+3. Stage Concentration - The Series A crunch is real.
+Pre-seed and seed rounds are still getting done, but the Series A bar has risen dramatically.
 You need stronger metrics to cross that threshold.

 What This Means for Your Fundraising Strategy